- Email Retention Service: Google Vault

 - Must be presented upon request (e.g., subpoena or court order but not a request from the general public).

-- May not be deleted, altered, or disposed of except in accordance with the University General Records Retention and Disposition Schedule (PDF) and optional unit-specific addenda.
+- May not be deleted, altered, or disposed of except in accordance with the university’s Campus-Specific Records Retention and Disposition Schedule (PDF).

 Certain external, grant-funded projects or similar work may require archiving longer than seven years.
 If this applies to you, then you will need to archive your email yourself.
 Some possibilities are: